chulwoohan/pyanomaly/docs/source/getting_started.rst

     original definition.

 function
-    This column shows the associated functions (methods).
-If function is 'idiovol', the firm characteristic is implemented in the function (method) ``c_idiovol()``: the actual function name always starts with ``c_``.
+    This column shows the associated functions.
+If function is 'idiovol', the firm characteristic is implemented in the function ``c_idiovol()``: the actual function name always starts with ``c_``.
     If function is missing, it means the corresponding firm characteristic is not yet available.

 ghz, jkp, hxz, cz
     These columns respectively show the aliases of the firm characteristics used in GHZ, JKP, HXZ, and CZ.
-    If you set ``alias='ghz'`` when initializing ``FCPanel`` or its derived class, only the characteristics defined in 'ghz' column will be generated.
+    If you set ``alias='ghz'`` when initializing ``Panel`` or its derived class, only the characteristics defined in 'ghz' column will be generated.
 Similarly, setting ``alias`` to 'jkp', 'hxz', or 'cz' will generate firm characteristics defined in these columns.
-    If you set ``alias=None``, all available firm characteristics will be generated.
+    If you set ``alias=None``, all available characteristics will be generated.

 my chars
-    You can add a new column in the file to define which characteristics to generate and their aliases.
+    You can add a new column in the file to define what characteristics to generate and their aliases.
     For example, if you add a column 'my chars' as shown in the table and set ``alias='my chars'``, only 'Idiosyncratic volatility (Org, JKP)' and 'Illiquidity' will be generated.